Experienced Emergency Dentist Fort Lauderdale: (954) 568-9100

 Dr. Stone’s office provides a full range of emergency and reconstructive services for teeth, crowns, bridges, gum problems and more.
 But while you’re getting ready to visit our office, you can take steps to relieve some discomfort yourself:

-Take an over-the-counter pain-relief formula like acetaminophen (the active ingredient in Tylenol), naproxen (Aleve) or ibuprofen (Advil).
+- For a toothache: Take an over-the-counter pain-relief formula like acetaminophen (the active ingredient in Tylenol), naproxen (Aleve) or ibuprofen (Advil).
 However, avoid aspirin, because as an anticoagulant aspirin can trigger bleeding in some dental emergencies.
 See more toothache relief tips here.

 - For a chipped or broken tooth: Rinse the area with warm water, and apply a cold compress to your cheek to keep the swelling down.
 Read more about chipped tooth repair here.

 Don’t let a dental injury, accident or illness compromise your health or your smile.
 For an emergency dentist ready to help, call Dr. Stone at (954) 568-9100.